Mista (footballer): Spain

 Born in Caravaca de la Cruz, Region of Murcia, Mista was a protégé of Rafael Benítez.
-The pair worked together at CD Tenerife and Valencia CF.
+The pair worked together at tenerife and Valencia.

 At Tenerife, Mista – along with Curro Torres and Luis García – was a key member of the team that promoted to La Liga in 2001.
-He subsequently signed for Valencia, and was a prominent member of the successful sides that won two league titles and the 2003–04 UEFA Cup, where he scored the second goal in the 2–0 win against Olympique de Marseille.
-On 21 March 2004, he netted a hat-trick for the eventual champions in a 5–1 home victory over RCD Mallorca, but his goal rate decreased drastically after the 2004–05 campaign.
+He subsequently signed for Valencia, and was a prominent member of the successful sides that won two league titles and the 2003–04 UEFA Cup, where he scored the second goal in the 2–0 win against Marseille.
+On 21 March 2004, he netted a hat-trick for the eventual champions in a 5–1 home victory over Mallorca, but his goal rate decreased drastically after the 2004–05 campaign.

 In July 2006, Mista joined Atlético Madrid, playing 29 games in his first season but almost absolutely no part in the following.
-In July 2008, the free agent moved to fellow top-division club Deportivo de La Coruña on a three-year contract, scoring in his competitive debut by netting the first in a 2–1 defeat of Real Madrid on 31 August; constantly troubled by injuries and a loss of form, his second league goal came more than a year later (7 November 2009) in a 2–0 away victory against Getafe CF.
+In July 2008, the free agent moved to fellow top-division club Deportivo de La Coruña on a three-year contract, scoring in his competitive debut by netting the first in a 2–1 defeat of Real Madrid on 31 August; constantly troubled by injuries and a loss of form, his second league goal came more than a year later (7 November 2009) in a 2–0 away victory against Getafe.